elliotclowes/learnt.me/Various Notes/Travel Tips.md

 ### Film and TV

-Stuff I like to watch before holiday or on the plan.
+Stuff I like to watch before holiday or on the plane.

 - Pirates of the Caribbean
 - Master and Commander
 - The Rum Diary
 - After the Sunset
+- Ocean’s 11/12/13

 ## Reading